jameshart197/recipe-pinner/README.md

 The navigation bar is featured across all pages.

-For unregistered or logged out users of the site, the navbar displays...
-On large screens, the links are visible on the right hand side of the navbar.
+For unregistered or logged out users of the site, the navbar displays Home, Login and Sign Up.
 The list collapses into a dropdown menu on smaller screens which can be toggled by clicking the bars icon.

 For registered users of the site, the navbar displays...